rogelio2k/vagrant-postgis2/README.md

 Description
 ===========

-Vagrant box (pecise64) ready to use with PostgreSQL 9.1 + PostGIS 2 (configured to allow remote connections)
+Vagrant box (pecise64) ready to use with PostgreSQL 9.1 + PostGIS 2 (configured to allow remote connections).

 Installation